henkassharir/finalProjectAGTcodeRepo/README.md

 ### How to Use

-1. To the entire test set run in your command line inside the directory with sol.py:
+1. To execute the entire test set, run in your command line inside the directory with sol.py:
    ```bash
    python3 sol.py
 ## Prerequisites